 - (d) "Three Set" Limit.
 A bill may be set for hearing in a Committee only three times.
 A bill is considered "set" when it has been noticed in the Daily File for one or more days.
-If the author postpones the hearing of a bill, or submits amendments in violation of Rule 6 below thereby causing the hearing to be rescheduled, such action may count as a set.
-If the Committee postpones the hearing on the bill for its own reasons, such action shall not count as a set.
+If the author postpones the hearing of a bill, or submits amendments in violation of Rule 6 below, thereby causing the hearing to be rescheduled, such action counts as one of the three times a bill may be set.
+If the Committee postpones the hearing on the bill for its own reasons, such action does not count as a set.
 If the Daily File indicates "testimony only," the hearing does not count as a set.
-This requirement may be suspended by approval of the Rules Committee and a two-thirds (2/3) vote of the Assembly.
+The three set limit may be suspended by approval of the Rules Committee and a two-thirds (2/3) vote of the Assembly.
 [Joint Rule 62(a)] - (e) Setting of Bills by Subject Matter.
 When, in the judgment of the Chair, more than one bill before the Committee deals with like subject matter, the Chair may schedule such bills to be heard together.
-[Assembly Rule 56]
+[Assembly Rule 56] - (f) Setting Resolutions.
+If deemed practicable by the Chair, resolutions may be set for hearing in the same manner as bills and in a manner consistent with the legislative calendar.